Great Western Woodlands: Conservation and Science Involvement

 Since 2004 the Wilderness Society has worked with a wide range of organisations and local groups to increase public awareness of the landscape scale ecological values of the woodlands, the threats to these values, and options for improved protection and management.

 Since 2005, other environment non-government organisations and science organisations have become increasingly involved.
 They include Gondwana Link Inc, The Nature Conservancy and Pew Environmental Group, Birdlife Australia and CSIRO.

 Characteristics

 Boundary

-The Great Western Woodlands is close to 16000000 ha in extent, an area larger than England and Wales.
+The Great Western Woodlands is close to 16000000 ha in extent, an area larger than England and Wales combined.
 Considering an area this large as a single unit for land-use planning is relatively new.
 Prior to 2006, the northern part of the region was often known locally as the Goldfields, with a plethora of local names used in the southern part.
 Researchers at the Australian National University mapped the Great Western Woodlands boundary using satellite-derived Modis data.
-The boundary separates the eucalypt woodlands from the mulga (Acacia aneura complex) dominated country to the north, the treeless Nullarbor Plain to the east, the higher rainfall coastal heath to the south east, and agricultural land to the west and south.
+The boundary separates the eucalypt woodlands from the Acacia aneura complex dominated country to the north, the treeless Nullarbor Plain to the east, the higher rainfall coastal heath to the south east, and agricultural land to the west and south.